-The High Roller, the exiting, new large Ferris wheel now open on the Las Vegas Strip, costs each rider $19.95 during the day, up until 6:50 p.m.
+The High Roller, the exiting, new large Ferris wheel now open on the Las Vegas Strip, costs each rider $24.95 during the day, up until 6:50 p.m.
 This new price marks an increase of $5 from the rates prior to September 2nd, 2014, when daytime rates were $19.95.

 From 6 p.m. on, rides cost $36.95.

 High Roller “Happy Half-Hour”

 To promote ridership in the late afternoon, (before the lights of Vegas are prominent), the Higher Roller has begun offering a happy hour special.
 Between 3 p.m. and 6:50 p.m. (seven days a week), ticket prices to the Ferris Wheel are $29.95, and include an open bar inside your pod.